-Once everything comes together, turn onto a work surface and knead a compact dough.
+- Once everything comes together, tip the dough onto work surface and knead a compact dough.
 The dough will be soft and sticky but this will result in adorable soft fritters later.
 Leave aside the dough for 5 minutes.

 As the dough is very sticky, dust your hands with flour when shapping the fritters.
 Once the fritters are fried, using a slotted spoon transfer them to a plate lined with paper towels.
 These fritters are best while still warm, so dust them with some icing sugar and enjoy as soon as possible.